alfrescas/drought_predictions/README.md

 <img width="808" alt="Screen Shot 2022-11-17 at 6 07 44 PM" src="https://user-images.githubusercontent.com/105477190/202593126-5a230b5a-fecb-450d-b759-7bebe53dab43.png">

 #### Explanation of model choice, including limitations and benefits
-- Linear regression is used to predict continuos variables.
-It will take in a set of factors to attempt to learn patterns from them to predict a numerical value.
+- Linear regression is used to predict continuous variables.
+It takes in a set of factors to attempt to learn patterns from them to predict a numerical value.
 The model predicts the result based on learned patterns if new data is added.
 We chose this model to predict what the water levels will be in the years to come.
+- Random Forest Regression is a supervised learning algorithm that uses branches to predict data, in which helps create more results by using mulitple models.
+This kind of model is helpful when dealing with multiple strands of data.

 #### Explanation of changes in model choice (if changes occurred between the Segment 2 and Segment 3 deliverables)
 - We explored different models to test their outcomes.
-- Random Forrest Regression was the most successful out of the two methods used for the machine learning model.
+- Random Forest Regression was the most successful out of the two methods used for the machine learning model.
 We found that the first method, Linear Regression Algorithm, was not useful for the outcome we want to predict.
 - With the dataset we are using, the machine learning model is not successful in reading the data.
 We have now shifted to use other methods of interpreting our dataset, i.e Tableau.
 #### Description of how they have trained the model thus far, and any additional training that will take place